This page is for people asking what books I can recommend in software engineering. I’ll try to keep it updated as I go.

 Not much of an introduction needed: writing legible and well-designed code is a must, your future self will be thankful.
 These are the high-level books I liked:

 The Pragmatic Programmer

-A classic, written shortly before the new millenium, consisting of small chunks of knowledge that make you think about your work.
-Some may sound obvious but it's still fun to think about a time you violated one of the rules.
+A classic, written shortly before the new millennium, comprising small chunks of knowledge that make you think about your work.
+Some may sound obvious but it’s still fun to think about a time you violated one of the rules.
 Jeff Atwood has a nice quick reference to get an overview.

 A collection of essays from the father of the IBM System/360.
 Mostly about project management in IT, with the eponymous essay explaining how you can’t just throw more people on the project to decrease delivery time (mostly due to communication and training issues).

 I haven’t connected to most of the essays; for example I found the idea of The Surgical Team more funny than useful.
 Still it’s a quick read and should still be part of an education in the field.

 While this one comes highly recommended I haven’t finished it yet, so to be updated..

 While seemingly every company nowadays preaches how agile they are, many still struggle putting it into practice.
 A pattern I notice a lot is projects starting with the Scrum methodology because nobody was ever fired for using Scrum.
 Then everything is being pressed into two-week sprints, whole days are being lost every week to unproductive meetings and developers are getting frustrated.
 What helps against too many meetings?
 Let’s try Kanban.
 Kanban is implemented poorly, now everyone complains about too little structure and chaos.
 Back to Scrum.
 Rinse and repeat.

 Two books I really liked that nail productive project management are Lean from the Trenches and Real-World Kanban.
 With actual case studies they show how projects can be run successfully, including scaling up the number of developers, changing requirements and involving the customer; everything we love about developing programs.